Constitution of the Swiss Association of Singapore

 In the event of any questions or matter pertaining to day-to-day administration, which is not expressly provided for in these Articles of the Swiss Association, the Committee shall have power to use their own discretion.
 The decision of the Committee shall be final unless it is reversed at a General Meeting of Members.

-A Certificate of dissolution shall be given to the Registrar of Societies within seven days of the dissolution.
+A Certificate of dissolution shall be given to the Registry of Societies within seven days of the dissolution.